toolisticon/bean-builder/README.md

 This is an example project that demonstrates the usage of the [Annotation-Processor-Toolkit](https://github.com/holisticon/annotation-processor-toolkit).

+It provides an annotation processor that creates bean builder classes that allows you to create bean instances via a fluent API.

 # Why you should use this project?

-During the implementation of unit or integration test it's a common task to setup instance used for testing.
+During the implementation of unit or integration test it's a common task to setup bean instances used for testing.

-Usually using a fluent builder api to create instances is far more readable than creating an instance and using the it's setter methods to set the desired values.
+Usually it's more convenient and far more readable to use a fluent builder api to create the bean instances than to create a bean instance and to use it's setter methods.

-This project provides an annotation processor which allows you to generate a builder class for your own and 3rd party classes.
+This project provides an annotation processor which allows you to generate a bean builder class for your own and 3rd party bean classes.
 It even supports setting of inherited attributes.

 # Features
 Annotation processor that

-- creates a bean builder class for your own and 3rd party classes that allows you to create instances via a fluent API.
+- creates a bean builder class for your own and 3rd party bean classes that allows you to create bean instances via a fluent API.
 - is fully lombok compatible

 # How does it work?